An Innovative new MA to inspire Dance Practitioners.

 Designed to embrace a wide range of interests, this postgraduate course offers bespoke learning and professional opportunities based on students’ individual practice.

 The programme is designed to apply practice-led enquiry to advance students’ current embodied practices and previous experience as professional practitioners.
 The course invites students to apply rigorous research processes that address the practical, artistic, cultural, social and political implications of dance in the sector.
+This course is validated by the University of Kent.

 The course is offered on a part-time basis over 2 years, in order to accommodate professional working schedules and allow for the gradual deepening of dance-related practices.
 The programme is designed to be flexible and meet the needs of students who may be learning whilst working.
 Scroll to see the FAQs or to find out more, please get in touch to start a conversation.